 Cost of Spanish social security and how to apply

 Employees and social security in Spain

-If you’re an employee, your employer will register you with the Spanish Social Security authorities (Tresorería General de la Seguridad Social or TGSS) and insurance scheme, and share the cost of insurance contributions with you.
+If you’re an employee, your employer will register you with the Spanish Social Security authorities (Tresorería General de la Seguridad Social or TGSS) and insurance scheme.
+They share the cost of insurance contributions with you.

-There are official minimum and maximum ‘contribution bases’ for different types of work and qualifications.
-For example, engineers, university graduates and senior management staff have a minimum contribution base (ie. the amount the percentage share is based on) of €1,152.90 per month while administrative assistants have a minimum monthly contribution base of €825.60.
+There are official minimum and maximum contribution bases for different types of work and qualifications.
+For example, engineers, university graduates, and senior management staff have a minimum contribution base of €1,152.90 per month.
+On the other hand, administrative assistants have a minimum monthly contribution base of €825.60.
 There is a maximum contribution base of €3,751.20 per month overall for most workers.

 The standard employee contribution rate is currently 4.7%, 1.55% is unemployment and 0.1% is towards occupational training.
 For detailed figures on contribution bases and rates, see this information from the Spanish Social Security Office.
 Your employer will contribute 23.6% toward your social security.

 If you are a freelancer (autonomo) and earning more than the annual Spanish minimum wage (€10,303 in 2018), you must pay social security contributions to access healthcare and other benefits in Spain.
 If you are eligible and don’t pay social security, you won’t get any benefits.

 The self-employed come under a special scheme known as the régimen especial trabajadores autónomos.
 You must pay all of the social security contributions yourself; this means self-employed workers personally pay more than employees’ share.
 There is a minimum monthly amount regardless of how much you earn that month.
 This means you need to have arrangements in place to cover this.

 How to apply as self-employed